yuxi-liu-wired/webdev-experiments/README.md

+# Webdev Experiments

 My experiments with Nginx, Docker, and Python web hosting.

 Each folder is a standalone project and contains its own `README.md` which describes how to run it, and how it works.

 To run the projects:

 * Install [Docker Desktop](https://www.docker.com/products/docker-desktop/).
 * Run `git clone https://github.com/yuxiliu1995/webdev-experiments.git`.
 * Go into each folder and follow the `README.md` within.

 Table of contents:

 * [`hello`](./hello/): A website that shows `Hello World!`.
 * [`counter`](./counter/)
 : Counts how many times it is hit by HTTP requests and displays it on the webpage.